bar-assistant/docs/docs/data.md

 # Data management

-We belive that being in control of your data is one of the most important parts of Bar Assistant.
-That's why we offer several ways to export your data, and we try to document exported structure as much as possible so you can easily import that data into another service.
+Being in control of your data is one of the most important parts of Bar Assistant.
+That's why there are several ways to export your data into human and machine readable formats.

 ## Export data types